 - Sit with your baby and read books with interesting pictures and textures

 It is important that your baby receives a comprehensive eye examination in their first year, to identify any developmental delays and vision-related problems.
-Identifying vision-related problems early have a better chance of being treated successfully.
+Identifying early eye problems have a better chance of being treated successfully.

 What’s the difference between a comprehensive eye examination and a regular eye test?